mmolinar/til/brew.md

 Install Rbenv.
 Rbenv is like a brew for Ruby (Gestionnaire de Ruby).
 Everytime we use Ruby we'll do it using Rbenv.
 `brew install rbenv`

+Makes it easy to install any Ruby version
+`brew install ruby-build`

 Install to make sure rails db:.... 'always' works.
 `brew install rbenv-bundle-exec`

 Install after rbenv so installing bundler is not forgotten in a step.
 Avoids having to install with "gem install bundler" after installing rbenv.
 `brew install rbenv-bundler`

 ## Main Usage